 U.S. FOREST SERVICE PRESS RELEASE

-WILLOWS, Calif. — The Ranch Fire grew approximately 13,000 acres in the last twenty-four hours and is currently 295,970 acres and 58 percent contained.
+WILLOWS, Calif. — The Ranch Fire is now the largest recorded fire in California’s history.
+The previous record was held by the 2017 Thomas Fire at 281,893 acres.
+The Ranch Fire grew approximately 6,000 acres in the last twenty-four hours and is currently 282,479 acres and 62 percent contained.
 The Ranch Fire is burning in the Snow Mountain Wilderness and the Berryessa Snow Mountain National Monument.

-Ranch Fire: On Sunday, the fire crossed the dozer line along McLeod Ridge and moved toward Rice Fork Summer Homes and Lake Pillsbury.
-This area remains under a mandatory evacuation order.
-Firefighters worked through the night and held the fire along the Eel River.
-Firefighters burned off the dozer line along Gilmore Ridge and north through the 2012 Mill Fire scar toward Davis Flat.
-The operation went well and the line is holding.
-Good progress was made constructing dozer line along Bushy Camp and Noel Ridges.
+Ranch Fire: On Saturday, firefighters were able to hold and improve the dozer line along McLeod Ridge from Lake Pillsbury towards the fire’s edge.
+Dozer operators continued constructing dozer line along Gilmore Ridge and north through the 2012 Mill Fire scar toward Davis Flat.
+Crews improved the fireline in the steep canyons near Clover Valley in the southern portion of the fire.
+Good progress was made constructing contingency dozer lines in the Potter Valley area and along Bushy Camp and Noel Ridges.
 Air tankers and helicopters were used to support firefighters on the ground.

-Monday, fire crews will be patrolling and providing structure defense in the Rice Fork Homes and Pillsbury Lake areas and working to hold the fire at the Eel River.
-Firefighters will hold and patrol the dozer line along Gilmore Ridge and north through the 2012 Mill Fire scar toward Davis Flat.
+Sunday, dozer operators will continue constructing dozer line along Gilmore Ridge and north through the 2012 Mill Fire scar toward Davis Flat.
 This is to secure the fire’s northeast corner to keep the fire west of Stonyford and Century Ranch.
-Construction of a contingency dozer line along Noel Springs Ridge and Bushy Camp Ridge will continue.
-Work will continue on the construction of a contingency line west of Stonyford to Black Diamond Ridge.
+Construction of a contingency dozer line along Noel Springs Ridge and Bushy Camp Ridge as an extra precaution will continue.

-Smoke: Smoke impacts will continue to be heavy in communities near the Ranch Fire, including Clearlake, Stonyford, Potter Valley as well as the surrounding communities of Ukiah, Willits and Willows.
+Smoke: Smoke impacts will continue to be heavy in communities near and east of the Ranch Fire, including Clearlake, Stonyford and east to Willows.
 Moderate impacts are expected west of the fires in Ukiah, Hopland and Willits.
-The north and central Sacramento Valley will have heavy to moderate smoke impacts from the Ranch Fire as well as other regional fires.
+The north and central Sacramento Valley will see widespread haze and smoky conditions.

 Below is the link to the smoke forecast for today: